metio/seb/content/posts/sway-waybar.md

 - waybar
 ---

 [Waybar](https://github.com/Alexays/Waybar/) can be used as a status bar for [SwayWM](https://swaywm.org/).
-You tell Sway to use it with the following snippet in your Sway configuration (e.g. `.config/sway/config`):
+You tell Sway to use it with the following snippet in your Sway configuration:

 ```
 bar {